ltrgoddard/thesis/temp.markdown

 and Malcolm Rutherford, ran out of money by the time of the magazine’s fifth issue.
 A solution was given in the final issue’s editorial:

-> We are indebted to J. H. Prynne, the Editor of *Prospect*, for
+> \singlespacing We are indebted to J. H. Prynne, the Editor of
-> agreeing to our suggestion that subscriptions which would not have
+> *Prospect*, for agreeing to our suggestion that subscriptions which
-> expired until our sixth number should be filled by *Prospect*.
-All
+> would not have expired until our sixth number should be filled by
-> subscriptions which run beyond that point will be returned.
-Any
+> *Prospect*.
+All subscriptions which run beyond that point will be
-> malcontent to whom this arrangement is not agreeable should write to
+> returned.
+Any malcontent to whom this arrangement is not agreeable
-> us at once.
+> should write to us at once.
 We are sharpening everything.[^221]

 \noindent Prynne’s prose piece ‘Resistance and Difficulty’ was published in *Prospect*’s fifth issue in 1961, while in 1963, having taken over